Robert Loggia: Personal life

-Loggia was married to Della Marjorie Sloan, from 1954 until they divorced in 1981, with whom he had three children.
-In 1982, Loggia married Audrey O'Brien; they remained married until his death in 2015.
+Loggia was married to Della Marjorie Sloan, from 1954 until they divorced in 1981.
+They had three children.
+In 1982, he and Audrey O'Brien married; they were married until his death in 2015.

-Illness and death

 In 2010, Loggia was diagnosed with Alzheimer's disease.
-He died on December 4, 2015, due to complications from the disease, at his home in the Brentwood neighborhood of Los Angeles, at the age of 85.
-He is interred at the Westwood Memorial Park.
+He died on December 4, 2015, due to complications from the disease, at his home in the Brentwood, Los Angeles, at age 85.
+He was interred at Westwood Memorial Park.

 Honors and recognitions

 In 2010, Loggia was awarded the Ellis Island Medal of Honor in recognition of his humanitarian efforts.

-On December 17, 2011, Loggia was honored by his alma mater, the University of Missouri, with an honorary degree for his career and his humanitarian efforts.
+On December 17, 2011, he was honored by his alma mater, the University of Missouri, with an honorary degree for his career and his humanitarian efforts.